cabrust/chia/docs/architecture.md

 ### Runner

 Runners contain all experimental logic.
-The default implementation is [`EpochRunner`], which load one training and test pool each, runs a fixed number of training epochs and performs evaluations on the test data in between.
+The default implementation is [`EpochRunner`], which load one training and test pool each, runs a fixed number of training epochs and performs evaluations on the validation data in between.
 It can also save and restore model states.

 New implementations should inherit from [`Runner`], for example, to implement complex incremental learning scenarios.

-*Note:* CHIA only differentiates between training and test data.
+*Note:* CHIA differentiates between training, validation and test data.
 In practice, make sure to only use an actual held-out test set once.
-The implemented datasets typically return the validation set when queried for a test pool to avoid problems. *Don't optimize hyperparameters on your test set!*
+By default, the runner will not use a held-out test set.
+The implemented datasets return validation and test sets as specified by the respective authors. *Don't optimize hyperparameters on your test set!
+If a dataset does not come with a validation split, please make your own instead of using the test set more than once.*

 ### Sample Transformer